PhD Creative Writing

 The creative work should be a fully realised work of literature, whether in prose, poetry or drama.
 The creative work thus is research into creative practice and therefore makes an original contribution to knowledge.
 The two elements must be written side by side, as the research undertaken across the project will be crucial to both written documents.

 A Creative Writing PhD often draws on other disciplines, so a PhD candidate may have a second supervisor from History, Media, Life Sciences, or any other discipline.
 Please contact staff to discuss the requirements of your particular thesis.

 Our members of staff can offer supervision on a wide range of potential research projects.
-Please consult our Research Pages to learn more about particular areas of research strength and expertise within the Creative Writing group.

 A PhD in Creative Writing can be taken full-time (up to 4 years) or part-time (up to 7 years).

 It is based on the research and completion of a research project in any field within these subject areas for which expert supervision can be provided.

 - You will be able to develop a substantial, original and creative research project with the help and support of academics who are active researchers and writers themselves.

 - You will acquire extensive subject expertise and independent research skills, honed over an extended period.